Chinese in Northwest America Research Committee (CINARC)

 However, we should not discount the influence of progressive Chinese thinkers like the statesman Duan Fang 端方 and the entrepreneur Zheng Guanying 郑观应.
 The Canadian and American English-language media must have played a role too.
 It would have been hard for a Chinese wife in Vancouver or San Francisco not to notice that upper-class white women appeared freely in public places, conversed with men as equals, belonged to prestigious ladies' clubs, and contributed publicly to ladies' charities.
 Old-fashioned Chinese husbands may have tried to convince their wives that such white women were only expensive courtesans and not at all respectable.
 Yet some of those wives would surely have been aware that the "courtesans" in question included the Governor-general's wife, the President's daughters, and the Queen of England.

-Was she in Vancouver or Victoria when the Ladies chapters of the CERA were formed?
-She evidently was present in person for the founding of the Victoria branch (see above) but probably not when the Vancouver was founded in 1904.
-The Victoria CELRA first appeared in 1903, the date of the montage.
-18-year old Tongbi was definitely in Victoria in May that year, giving many speeches on China reform subjects that were much admired by the local Chinese audience, according to the British Colonist.
-She toured around the area a little, went to Vancouver, Seattle, and Portland, stopped in Chicago for three weeks, and then proceeded to New York City where she entered Barnard College.
+She evidently was present in person for the founding of the first, Victoria, branch of CELRA in 1903 (see above) but probably not for the founding of the Vancouver branch a year later.
+In May 1903, Tongbi gave a number of public speeches on China reform subjects that were much admired by the local Chinese audience, according to the British Colonist.
+She toured around the area a little, went to Vancouver, Seattle, and Portland, stopped in Chicago for three weeks, and then proceeded to Hartford, Conecticut, to study before entering Barnard College at Columbia University in New York City..

 In 1910 Tongbi was still in America.
 She gave a speech about her life in America and her career plans in China after she returned.
-She talked positively about the importance of women's suffrage and wanted to organize a women's club for educational purposes.
-In that speech, she made no reference to the various branches of CELRA of which she had been the nominal head.
-Why?
-Was it because her father and his reformist Baohuanghui seemed to have lost favor with the Chinese public in its rivalry with Sun Yat-sen's more revolutionary Tongmenghui 同盟会?
+She talked positively about the importance of voting and property rights for Chinese women, proposing to organize a women's club for educational purposes.
+In that speech she made no reference to the various branches of CELRA of which she had been the nominal head.
+Presumably those branches had died by then, perhaps because her father Kang Youwei and his reformist Baohuanghui movement had lost favor with the Chinese public in its rivalry with Sun Yat-sen's more revolutionary Tongmenghui 同盟会.

 References: